Opinion

 1

 There is no better way to see the distinction between where the habeas channeling rule does and does not apply than to compare the facts of Escajeda to the facts before the court today.
 In Escajeda, the appellant sought relief because, he argued, his sentence exceeded the statutory maximum and he received ineffective assistance of counsel.
 Escajeda, 58 F.4th at 187.
 As we aptly noted then, Escajeda raised "quintessential arguments for challenging the fact or duration of a prisoner's confinement."
 Id.
 Thus, the arguments were not cognizable under § 3582(c).
 Id. at 188.
 Compare that with the arguments raised by Jean.
 Unlike in Escajeda, Jean did not argue that his original conviction was imposed in violation of the Constitution or the laws of the United States.
 Rather, Jean argued that his sentence is now unjustly long following the decisions in Mathis, Hinkle, and Tanksley.
 That a sentence is unfairly long in light of the current state of the law does not "necessarily imply the invalidity of . . .
 [Jean's] sentence."
-Balisok, 520 U.S. at 643.
+Balisok, 520 U.S. at 643, 117 S.Ct.
+1584.
 The district court below said it best: "Adopting the Government's interpretation of Escajeda would nullify section 3582(c)."
 Accordingly, the habeas channeling rule does not bar Jean's arguments.

 2

 Second, the United States contends that Escajeda's definition of extraordinary and compelling bars Jean's compassionate release.
-In Escajeda, we stated that we "understand 'extraordinary' to mean 'beyond or out of the common order,' 'remarkable,' and synonymous with 'singular.'"
-Escajeda, 58 F.4th at 186.
+In Escajeda, we stated that we "understand 'extraordinary' to mean 'beyond or out of the common order,' 'remarkable,' and synonymous with 'singular.' " Escajeda, 58 F.4th at 186.
 We further stated that incarcerated individuals may seek compassionate release "only when they face some extraordinarily severe exigency, not foreseeable at the time of sentencing, and unique to the life of the prisoner."
 Id.
-The United States contends that because non-retroactive changes in the law "affect[] all prisoners sentenced under the prior law," not just Jean, Escajeda prevents a finding that non-retroactive changes in the law may be considered alongside other factors to establish extraordinary and compelling reasons.
+The United States contends that because non-retroactive changes in the law "affect[ ] all prisoners sentenced under the prior law," not just Jean, Escajeda prevents a finding that non-retroactive changes in the law may be considered alongside other factors to establish extraordinary and compelling reasons.
 The United States' narrow reading of Escajeda is unsupported.

-Because my dissenting colleague is apparently confused, this opinion does not cast doubt on whether Escajeda is good law.
+This opinion does not cast doubt on whether Escajeda is good law.
 Instead, we merely reject the United States' interpretation of Escajeda as applicable to the case before us.
 Escajeda, of course, remains "good circuit law."

 We read Escajeda to require that the extraordinary and compelling reasons for compassionate release, as a whole, must be "unique to the life of the prisoner."
 Id.
 The United States' reading focuses incorrectly on whether each individual justification for compassionate release is unique in general, rather than asking whether the reasons as a whole are unique in the specific context of the incarcerated person's life.
 But nothing in Escajeda requires that reading.
 In fact, Escajeda itself supports a broader reading.

 Escajeda cites United States v.
 Chambliss, 948 F.3d 691, 693 (5th Cir.
 2020), for its contention that the reasons must be "unique to the life of the prisoner."
 Id.
 For one, Chambliss does not provide us with the "unique to the life of the prisoner" language directly.
-See Chambliss, 938 F.3d at 693; see also Adams v.
+See Chambliss, 948 F.3d at 693; see also Adams v.
 Memorial Hermann, 973 F.3d 343, 353 n.11 (5th Cir.
-2020) (SMITH, J.) (discussing the non-binding effect of dictum).
+2020) (Smith, J.) (discussing the non-binding effect of dictum).
 So, we instead assume that it was gleaned from the context of Chambliss.
 With this in mind, Escajeda's reliance on Chambliss is enlightening.
 In Chambliss, an incarcerated individual sought compassionate release due to his terminal liver cancer.
 Id.
 Liver cancer is, in general, not unique; in fact, it is one of the fastest-growing cancer types in the United States, and healthcare providers estimate that 1% of all Americans will be diagnosed with liver cancer during their lifetime.
 See Liver Cancer, CLEVELAND CLINIC, my.clevelandclinic.org/health/diseases/9418-liver-cancer (last visited June 28, 2024); Liver Cancer, MD ANDERSON CANCER CENTER, mdanderson.org/cancer-types/liver-cancer.html (last visited June 28, 2024).
 But nonetheless, a terminal illness such as the one in Chambliss is the quintessential example of circumstances warranting compassionate release.

 But the United States fails to see the distinction between a reason that is unique in its own right and a reason that is unique when applied to a particular defendant.
 Though terminal illnesses such as liver cancer are not themselves unique, they may have the effect of creating extraordinary and compelling reasons such that compassionate release is warranted.
 Similarly, though it is true that sentencing laws frequently change, non-retroactive changes in the law will affect each person individually.
 While changes in the law may, for some defendants, result in little to no changes to their Guidelines range, still others, like Jean, may be faced with decades-long disparities as a result of the same change—a truth conveniently ignored by the dissent.
 In other words, the question of whether non-retroactive changes in the law plus extraordinary rehabilitation rise to the level of extraordinary and compelling reasons for compassionate release in any particular case should be left to the sound discretion of the district court.